Generic Name: tramadol (TRAM a dol)

 To make sure this medicine is safe for you, tell your doctor if you have ever had:

 How should I take Ultram?

 Take Ultram exactly as prescribed.
-Never take Ultram in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Tramadol can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never take this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Ultram can be taken with or without food, but take it the same way each time.

-Do not stop using Ultram suddenly, or you could have unpleasant withdrawal symptoms.
-Talk to your doctor about how to avoid withdrawal symptoms when stopping the medication.
+Do not stop using this medicine suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

-Store Ultram at room temperature away from moisture and heat.
-Keep track of the amount of medicine used from each new bottle.
-Ultram is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Store at room temperature away from moisture and heat.
+Keep track of your medicine.
+Tramadol is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.